Diastasis Recti Abdominis (Separated Abs)

 ANd here's what you need for Preventing/repairing a DRA:

-You know the answer to this already.
+You know the answer to this already mummas.
 The solution to preventing and correcting DRA is

 a healthy CORE.

-But what does that mean?
 A healthy core doesn't just mean doing core exercises to get it stronger.
-It means learning about your body and learning how to move your body optimally, with good alignment.
+It means learning about your body and learning how to move it with IDEAL ALIGNMENT and OPTIMAL INTERNAL PRESSURES.
 So many of us have lost our ability to do this much thanks to our lifestyles (sit, sit, sit and sit some more).

 Here are two simple rules that apply to all DRA cases